 Style it up

-Wear wide brimmed hats, which are not only very in this season but will also protect your facial skin from the scorching sun.
+Wear wide-brimmed hats, which are not only very in this season but will also protect your facial skin from the scorching sun.
 Wear sunglasses to not only protect your eyes but also the delicate skin around your eyes, which is sensitive to rapid ageing.
-A gel containing Vit E will nourish and refresh this area.
+You can easily lay your hands on Vitamin E gel or capsules that you can mix within your moisturisers or eye creams.
+These will nourish and refresh the undereye area.
 Cover up as much skin as you can and wear lightweight fabric, preferably light colors.

-Now this one is extremely important because you need to know how to pick the perfect kind for you.
-SPF stands for Sun Protective Factor, which protects against UV-B. Apart from this also look for the PA that stands for protection grade of UV-A. However, what is more important than the strength is more frequent application.
-If you have oily skin use a sunscreen that is water based.
+Now, this is an extremely important step because you need to know how to pick the perfect sunscreen that’s ideal for you.
+There are certain things you need to look for when buying sunscreen.
+‘SPF’ stands for Sun Protective Factor, which protects against UV-B. Apart from this also look for ‘PA’ that stands for the protection grade of UV-A. However, what is more important than the strength of the formulation, is the frequent application of it almost every 2 hours if you’re an outdoorsy person.
+Keep in mind the kind of formulation you’d like to go for.
+So, if you have oily skin, use a sunscreen that is water-based and likewise pick a base accordingly if you have dry skin.
 Don’t forget about your lips – use a lipstick/lip balm with SPF 30 or higher.

 Use antifungal powders

-Wash your face with a gentle cleanser 3 times a day.
-If you have oily skin, use a toner for further cleansing.
+Wash your face with a gentle cleanser at least 2 times a day.
+If you have dry skin, use a toner for further cleansing and hydration.

 Moisturizer isn’t for everyone